-Trump Campaign Counter Programs Democratic Debate With Pricey YouTube Ad Buy
+Trump Campaign Counterprograms Democratic Debate With Pricey YouTube Ad Buy

 When they do that, they'll see the Trump campaign banner ad at the top of the screen.

 The Trump campaign declined to comment for this story.
-But in an interview earlier this year with Sinclair Broadcasting, Trump campaign manager Brad Parscale said he anticipated the re-election effort would cost $1 billion and as much as half of that would go toward digital spending.
+But in an interview earlier this year with Sinclair Broadcasting, Trump campaign manager Brad Parscale said he anticipated the reelection effort would cost $1 billion and as much as half of that would go toward digital spending.

 This isn't the first time the Trump campaign has purchased this prime advertising real estate on YouTube.
 It also did it during the government shutdown in January, using the space for messaging about border security.